HHH-GH/image-to-movie/README.md

 ## Next steps

-- Continue coding it up, next is the quit/cleanup function, then the actual images to movie part.
+- Continue coding it up, next is the actual images to movie parts.